ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## CBOR Collection

 The following example is a CBOR collection that assembles conceptual messages from three attesters: Evidence for attesters A and B and Attestation Results for attester C.
+It is given an explicit collection type using the URI form.

 ~~~
 {::include cddl/collection-example-1.diag}